saworbit/quake-cortex/NEXT_STEPS.md

 - Send control outputs at a fixed lower rate (e.g., 10-20Hz)
 - Apply commands smoothly (hold durations, deadzones, clamp values)

+### 2B.1.
+"Cerebellum" Smoothing (Motor Control in the Body)

+Goal: pass the "movement Turing Test" - does the agent move like a machine or a master?

+Problem: if the Brain runs at 10Hz and the game runs at 60Hz, direct per-update snaps (especially view angles) will look like a strobe: snap, hold for ~6 frames, snap again.

+Approach: keep high-level intent in Python ("turn toward X", "move forward"), but do *smoothing and rate limiting in QuakeC* so the game tick stays fluid.

+Concrete steps:
+- Body accepts targets, not hard-set state (for example: `cortex_target_yaw`, `cortex_target_pitch`, `cortex_target_move`)
+- Slew-rate limit rotation (cap degrees-per-frame) and normalize wrap-around (0-360)
+- Interpolate/extrapolate between Brain updates: continue last command until replaced; avoid "stop dead" when packets/files are late
+- Keep Brain faster when possible (try 20Hz+), but treat smoothing as mandatory even at higher rates

 ### 2C.
 Protocol Standardization (Start Debuggable -> Get Efficient)

 Text is fine for bring-up, but long-term throughput matters.